mamedev/mame/docs/source/techspecs/luareference.rst

     canonical grouping in an input configuration UI. ioport:type_seq(type, [player], [seqtype])
     Get the configured :ref:`input sequence <luareference-input-iptseq>` for the specified input type, player number and sequence type.
+The input type may be an enumerated value or an
-The input type is an enumerated value.
-The player number is a zero-based index.
-If the player number is not supplied, it is assumed to be zero.
+    :ref:`input type <luareference-input-inputtype>` entry.
+If the input type is an enumerated value, the player number may be supplied as a zero-based index; if the player number is not supplied, it is assumed to be zero.
+If the input type is an input type entry, the player number may not be supplied separately.
 If the sequence type is supplied, it must be ``"standard"``, ``"increment"`` or ``"decrement"``; if it is not supplied, it is assumed to be ``"standard"``.

-    This provides access to general input configuration. ioport:set_type_seq(type, player, seqtype, seq)
+    This provides access to general input configuration. ioport:set_type_seq(type, [player], seqtype, seq)
     Set the configured :ref:`input sequence <luareference-input-iptseq>` for the specified input type, player number and sequence type.
+The input type may be an enumerated value or an
-The input type is an enumerated value.
-The player number is a zero-based index.
+    :ref:`input type <luareference-input-inputtype>` entry.
+If the input type is an enumerated value, the player number must be supplied as a zero-based index.
+If the input type is an input type entry, the player number may not be supplied separately.
 The sequence type must be ``"standard"``, ``"increment"`` or ``"decrement"``.

     This allows general input configuration to be set. ioport:token_to_input_type(string)
-    Returns the input type and player number for the specified input type token. ioport:input_type_to_token(type, [player])
+    Returns the input type and player number for the specified input type token string. ioport:input_type_to_token(type, [player])
     Returns the token string for the specified input type and player number.
 If the player number is not supplied, it assumed to be zero.